The Wild Side of Oviedo

 They are recognizable by spots on their fur and a short tail.
 They are very valuable to have in a community as they kill disease-spreading rodents.

-Threats to bobcats include displacement from habitat, hunting for their fur, and illegal trapping for human entertainment.
+Threats to bobcats include displacement from their habitat, hunting for their fur, and illegal trapping for human entertainment.

 Bobcats like to make their homes in hollow logs and under thick vegetation.